asmjit/asmjit/README.md

   * By default none of these is defined, AsmJit detects mode based on compile-time macros (useful when using IDE that has switches for Debug/Release/etc...).

 ### Architectures

   * `ASMJIT_BUILD_X86` - Always build x86 backend regardless of host architecture.
   * `ASMJIT_BUILD_X64` - Always build x64 backend regardless of host architecture.
-  * `ASMJIT_BUILD_HOST` - Always build host backand, if only `ASMJIT_BUILD_HOST` is used only the host architecture detected at compile-time will be included.
+  * `ASMJIT_BUILD_HOST` - Always build host backend, if only `ASMJIT_BUILD_HOST` is used only the host architecture detected at compile-time will be included.

   * By default only `ASMJIT_BUILD_HOST` is defined.